Volue-Public/energy-mesh-python/docs/source/installation.rst

 When working with multiple python projects they may depend on different python versions or versions of external libraries.
 For this purpose, the standard library comes with a concept called "Virtual Environments" to help maintain these separate versions.

-In-depth information can be found under Pythons official documentation for the `Virtual Environments and Packages <https://docs.python.org/3/tutorial/venv.html>`_.
+In-depth information can be found under Python's official documentation for the `Virtual Environments and Packages <https://docs.python.org/3/tutorial/venv.html>`_.

 Here is a quick way: